 Although cheap and frugal seem like very similar characteristics, they actually develop out of very different money mindsets.

-A person who is cheap tends to focus on what benefit they can gain for themselves in the present moment.
+- A person who is cheap tends to focus on what benefit they can gain for themselves in the present moment.
 They prioritize short-term results and lack long-term vision.
 Someone who’s frugal has the bigger picture in mind, and has the self-discipline to wait for saving opportunities.

-A frugal person, however, considers the long-term consequences of their financial decisions.
+- A frugal person considers the long-term consequences of their financial decisions.
 They know the lowest price will save them a few pennies today, but may also result in an overall poor experience.
 This is why frugal people prioritize value over price.
 Someone with a cheap mindset sees the lowest price as the overall goal, and focuses more on cost.

 Now that you have an idea of the difference between being frugal vs cheap, decide which type of spender you are.

-- If we take George as an example, we can see clearly that cheap people care only about the monetary cost.
+- Taking George as an example, we can see clearly that cheap people care only about the monetary cost.
 Their main goal is paying the lowest amount, regardless of the loss in quality or value or time.

 - George only cared about his selfish desire to save money and didn’t give a hoot about Susan’s feelings.
 People who are cheap don’t consider how they negatively affect the people around them.